InstanceRefer: Cooperative Holistic Understanding for Visual Grounding on Point Clouds through Instance Multi-level Contextual Referring: Method

-where $\mathcal{N}(\hat{P}^{I}_i, K)$ denotes the $K$ nearest neighboring instances for $\hat{P}^{I}_i$ and the sign $*$ represents the element-wise multiplication.
-Note that the MLPs $\sigma_1$ and $\sigma_2$ have the same output dimensions. \\[.2cm] \textbf{GLP Module.} The global localization perception (GLP) module aims to supplement the background information neglected by the two aforementioned modules.
-There are other descriptions about global localization information, (\eg "\textit{in the corner}" and "\textit{next to the wall}"), but such information cannot be included in the AP and RP modules.
-As shown in Fig.~\ref{fig4}, the GLP module takes the entire point cloud as input.
-By applying another SparseConv encoder, the module first extracts the point-wise features of the entire scene.
+where $\mathcal{N}(\hat{P}^{I}_i, K)$ denotes the $K$ nearest neighboring instances for $\hat{P}^{I}_i$, and $h_{ik}$ is the unified representation of the coordinate and the semantic instance mask for the $k$-th instance.
+Note that the above $\texttt{MLP}(\cdot)$ have the same output dimensions with that in Eq.~\eqref{eq6}. \\[.2cm] \textbf{GLP Module.} The global localization perception (GLP) module aims to supplement the background information neglected by the two aforementioned modules.
+There are other descriptions about global localization information, \eg, ``\textit{in the corner}" and ``\textit{next to the wall}", but such information cannot be included in the AP and RP modules.
+As shown in Figure~\ref{fig4}, the GLP module takes the entire point cloud as the input.
+By employing another SparseConv encoder, the module first extracts the point-wise features of the entire scene.
 An average pooling in the height axis is then performed to generate the bird-eyes-view (BEV) features.
-Here, each input point cloud is divided into $3\times 3$ areas in the BEV plane.
-By repeatedly concatenating the language features $\hat{E}^G$ and then flowing through the MLPs, the GLP module predicts the object candidate's location in one of the nine areas.
-Moreover, the probability of each area is interpolated into the point cloud of the $i$-th candidate $\hat{P}^I_i$ by
+Note that each input point cloud is divided into $3\times 3$ areas in the BEV plane.
+By repeatedly concatenating the language features $\hat{E}$ and then flowing through the MLPs, the GLP module predicts the object candidate's location in one of the nine areas.
+Moreover, the probability of each area is interpolated into point clouds of the $i$-th candidate $\hat{P}^I_i$ by

-where $n = 9$ represents the total number of areas, $A^{\text{prob}}_j$ and $A^{\text{cent}}_j$ are the probabilities of localization and center coordinates of $j$-th area in the total nine areas, respectively. $\hat{p}^{I}_{i,k} \in \hat{P}^I_i$ and $\hat{f}^{B}_{i,k}$ are the coordinate and interpolated features of the $k$-th point in the $i$-th candidate.
-Finally, after concatenating interpolated features with candidate features, another attention pooling (Eq.~\eqref{eq1}) aggregates the features of the $i$-th candidate to a global representation $\hat{F}_i^G$.
+where $\hat{p}^{I}_{i,k} \in \hat{P}^I_i$ and $\hat{f}_{i,k}$ are the coordinates and interpolated features of the $k$-th point in the $i$-th candidate. $n = 9$ represents the total number of areas, $a^{\text{p}}_j$ and $a^{\text{c}}_j$ are the probabilities of localization and center coordinates of $j$-th area in the total nine areas, respectively.
+Finally, after concatenating interpolated features with candidate features, another MLPs with max-pooling aggregates the features of the $i$-th candidate to a global representation $\hat{F}_i^G$.